The Four Agreements Series: Intro

 Recording what you observe is very important, and I suggest doing it in short bullet points.
 No judgment or commentary; JUST write what you observe.
 Keep re-reading what you wrote.
 Patterns will emerge as you do this exercise and, by the end, you’ll be more attuned to the areas of your life where you most often break each agreement.

 This work is ongoing; it never stops.
 I learn new things about myself daily, so hopefully this exercise is just the beginning of your growth.

-While I will summarize Ruiz’s main points each week and give examples from my own life, you will get even more out of it if you read along.
-And at less than 150 pages, it’s easy to finish the book by the end of next month.
+While I will summarize Ruiz’s main points in each post and give examples from my own life, you will get even more out of it if you read along.
+And at less than 150 pages, it’s a quick read.

 So… I hope you’ll join me in channeling your awareness toward The Four Agreements, one of my all-time favorite books!

 You can order the book here.